korkutlab/targetscore/zeptosensPkg/inst/shiny/www/ts_intro_p1.md

 2) The combination and collective result from pathway may be a better predicter in drug response analysis.

-## What does Target Score provided?
+## What does Target Score provide?

 Target Score currently have three functional modules which are: Reference network contruction; target score calculation; calculated result visualization.
 The detailed information of target score calculation process is explained in Help page.